Rhymlore/htcondor-web/ospool/byor/anvil.md

 - An OSG Connect account and password
 - An HTCondor job submit file (example.submit).
-- An XRAC allocation for Stampede 2.
+- An XRAC allocation for Anvil.
 - An XSEDE account and password.
-- A name for your Stampede 2 annex (example).
+- A name for your Anvil annex (example).
 By convention, this is the name of the submit file you want to run, without its extension.

 #### Assumptions

-* You want to run the job described above on Stampede 2.
+* You want to run the job described above on Anvil.
-* The job described above does not require more than 96 GB of RAM, more than 68 cores, a GPU, or more than 48 hours to complete when run on Stampede 2.
+* The job described above does not require more than 96 GB of RAM, more than 68 cores, a GPU, or more than 48 hours to complete when run on Anvil.

 #### Preparation

-First, you will need to determine the project ID of your allocation on Stampede 2.
+First, you will need to determine the project ID of your allocation on Anvil.
 If you already know your project ID, you can skip this section.
 If not, log in to login.xsede.org in a terminal and run the following command.
 (Don't copy the `$`; in this and other examples further down the page, the `$` just signifies something you type in, rather than something that the computer prints out.)

-	$ gsissh stampede2 /usr/local/etc/taccinfo
+	$ gsissh anvil mybalance

 Choose one of the rows in the top half of the table (there may be only one row) and remember the entry in the NAME column.
 For the rest of